 Now, I wonder what it says.

-I wonder if you might find such a thing interesting, as well.
 The book would not just be about horse medicine, it would also be about history.
 It would be art, too – you can see for yourself, from some of the scans.
-I’d love to turn this into a coffee table book, to help shine some light on some little-known practices from a fascinating part of the world.
+This book will be a coffee table book and it will help shine some light on some little-known practices in horse care from a fascinating part of the world.